TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 We focus on readibility in general, meaningful variable names and the consistent use of Stratego paragdims.
 We will consider the fact that Stratego is new to you.

+In this assignment, we also give you the chance to earn up to 10 bonus points.
+This works like a challenge, but it gives you extra points on top of the total points of your assignment.

 ## Detailed Instructions

 ### Write Even More Jasmin Code